avidbiscuit/ait-wiki/content/blocks/console.md

 ![Image of Console Generator](images/console.png)

 The TARDIS console is the main control unit of the TARDIS, which can be interacted with by a player or another entity.
-The TARDIS should always be piloted by 6 fully-trained TARDIS pilots as to allow for a smooth journey.
+The TARDIS is meant to be piloted by 6 fully-trained TARDIS pilots as to allow for a smooth journey.
 You might notice that it emits a nice ambiance,dont let that distract you though.

 Out-of-universe, the console is a collection of **Control Entities** which are located around the console block that do different functions.

-## How do I create a console?
+## How Do I Create A Console?
 ![Image of Console Generator](images/console/generator.png)

 To create a console, craft a **Console Generator**.
 You are provided with one Console Generator when you configure a new desktop.
 Using a Console Generator is the only way to create a console.